 Specifically, in addition to educating the campus community about these issues (which may be done through events, campaigns, and other methods as determined appropriate by the panel and the College), complaints of behavior by a student or a group of students that may implicate the student’s or students’ freedom of expression will be referred to a Community Standards Response Panel as described further below in Section VI(C)(3), unless the College determines in its sole discretion that a complaint must be addressed under the Anti-Discrimination Policy, the Gender-Based Discrimination, Sexual Harassment, and Sexual Violence Policy, or in some other appropriate manner based on the facts and circumstances.

-Finally, other matters that do not necessarily involve a complaint against a student or group of students may also be referred to a Community Standards Response Panel for review and recommendations to the Vice President for Student Life/Dean of Students as to how the College should respond within the community and/or publicly when there is a potential conflict between freedom of expression, and behavior or speech that may harass, injure, or silence others, or otherwise disrupt the activities, events, or business operations of the College.
+Finally, other matters that do not necessarily involve a complaint against a student or group of students may also be referred to a Community Standards Response Panel for review and recommendations to the Vice President for Student Life/Dean of Students as to how the College should respond within the community and/or publicly when there is a potential conflict between freedom of expression, and behavior or speech that may demean, denigrate, humiliate, or express hatred to any particular person or class of persons or otherwise disrupt the regular operations of the College.

 C. Anti-Discrimination Policy and Gender-Based Discrimination, Sexual Harassment, and Sexual Violence Policy